Hardin County Farm Museum - preserving the past, for the future.

 Greenbelt Tractorcade is the third Saturday in August.
 A pancake breakfast is served from 7:00 – 9:30 am and everyone is welcome.
 Cost is free will donation.
 Tractor drivers are welcome to register and join in the ride which leaves the museum grounds at 9:30 am.
 The public is encouraged to view the tractors and see them off on their ride.
 Typically the ride goes a different 40 mile round trip route each year winding through the beautiful back roads of rural Hardin County, Iowa.
 The Iowa River runs through and is a beautiful backdrop for many of the routes.
 A lunch stop is planned and lunch is served to the drivers by the museum volunteers.

-Harvest Moon Barn Dance is the second Saturday in October.
+Harvest Moon Supper and Barn Dance is the first Saturday in October.
 Start the evening out by joining us for supper from 5:00 – 7:00 pm.
 The supper is by free will donation and is the last fundraiser of the year.

 The barn dance is held in the loft of the barn and features a local country music band.
 Enjoy dancing the night away the old fashioned way in the dairy barn of the Hardin County Farm Museum.